Non-Line-of-Sight Reconstruction using Efficient Transient Rendering: Evaluation

 We show renderings of the reconstructed meshes alongside the backprojected solutions, obtained using the Fast Backprojection code provided by Arellano et al.~\shortcite{ArellanoOpEx2017}, and ground truth (Figure~\ref{fig:teaser}(c)).
-They show that the quality delivered by our algorithm, in general, can compete with or even beats the state-of-the-art method.
+They show that the quality delivered by our algorithm, in general, outperforms the state-of-the-art method on the synthetic datasets examined in this study.
 The meshes produced by our method tend to be more complete, smoother, and overall closer to the true surface.
 We also performed more quantitative evaluations.
-Figures~\ref{fig:bunny:deptherr} and \ref{fig:mannequin:deptherr} show the error of the recovered surface in $z$-direction.
+Figures \ref{fig:deptherror} and \ref{fig:deptherror_plots} show the error of the recovered surface in $z$-direction for three datasets.
+We present backprojection results using two different filters: the Laplacian filter, since it is the most popular choice in literature, and the modified Difference of Gaussian filter \cite{Laurenzis:2014a}, which produced the most accurate and low-noise results from a wide range of tested filters.
 In general, meshes generated using the backprojection method tend to lie in front of the true surface.
 This is due to the way surface geometry is reconstructed from the density volumes obtained by the backprojection algorithm.
 Even if the peak of the density distribution lies exactly on the object geometry, extracting an isosurface will displace it by a certain distance.
-Our reconstructions, which are based on a surface scattering model, do not suffer from this effect.
+We were able to reduce this effect for the modified DoG filter by suppressing non-maximum density values along the $z$-axis.
+However, using this filter, we were still not able to produce reconstructions that achieved the same high coverage and low error as our method.
+It is the combination of a surface-oriented scattering model, in combination with our analysis-by-synthesis scheme, which vitally enables a reconstruction with systematic errors as low as the ones exhibited by our method.